 Here are nine practical methods businesses can use to control costs effectively:

 A clear and well-defined budget provides your business with a financial roadmap.
-You could try zero-based budgeting, where each expense would need justification from scratch, ensuring that only essential costs are considered.
+Beyond traditional budgeting, many firms are adopting Zero-Based Budgeting, where each expense must be justified from scratch for every new period.

 Tracking your business expenses in real time can help avoid overspending.
-For instance, tools like Fyle integrate directly with credit card networks to give you real-time notifications on all business credit card spend.
+For instance, tools like Sage Expense Management (SEM) integrate directly with credit card networks to give you real-time notifications on all business credit card spend.

 This ensures you have instant visibility on all employee spending and are always aware of company-wide spending.

-With Fyle, you can examine your business credit card and reimbursable spending patterns, compare them across different time frames, and gain valuable insights that guide you toward more informed decision-making.
+With Sage Expense Management's AI Copilot, you can examine your business credit card and reimbursable spending patterns, compare them across different time frames, and gain valuable AI-driven insights that guide you toward more informed decision-making, all through simple queries.

 Streamline all your existing workflows to reduce wasted time and resources.
 Automation is key here, especially in areas like invoicing, expense management, inventory management, and payroll processing.